Information for Planning Applicants

 Development Application Forms

-The Integrated Development Assessment System (IDAS) forms are the approved forms under the Sustainable Planning Act 2009 (SPA) and must be used for applications lodged under this Act.
+The DA Forms are the approved forms under section 51 of the Planning Act 2016.
+For all developments lodged on or after 3 July 2017, these forms must be used for applications lodged under this Act.

 DA Mapping System

 The DA mapping system contains Geographic Information System (GIS) mapping layers kept, prepared or sourced by the state that relate to development assessment and matters of interest to the state in assessing development applications.
 The system also includes hyperlinks to registers maintained by relevant state agencies used to identify matters of interest, such as the Queensland Heritage Register.

 Mapping layers in the DA mapping system include information from: